you cannot dim the sun

 Oppenheim is a Mainer whose upbringing fostered a respect for the ocean, the mountains, the woodlands and lakes, the value of a home cooked meal with family, and all the glorious people she has met during her adventures along the way.
 You cannot make old friends when you are old.
 As her children tenderly say to her, "It wasn't nature, mom, it was nurture.
 It was you."
 These are the sweetest words that she has ever heard.

 Oppenheim loves sports, especially with friends.
-Her need for quiet space takes her into her gardens or tending to her bees.
+Her need for quiet space takes her into her gardens, studio or tending to her bees.
 She has summited Kilimanjaro (19,341 ft.), the highest peak in Africa; the Salkantay route (20,574 ft.), the highest peak in the Vilcabamba mountain range and part of the Peruvian Andes ending in Machu Picchu; Mt.
 Katahdin (5,287 ft.), the highest mountain in Maine; San Gabriel Mountains, Henninger Flats in the Angeles National Forest (2,600 ft.) and climbed into the Khumba Icefall but did not summit Mt.
 Everest, the Earth's highest mountain dubbed the "Stairway to Heaven," a path many a great adventurer has journeyed along one of the world's most beautiful and challenging routes (17,598 ft. at Everest Base Camp).
 It is not one skill but a true quantum leap that leaves no part untouched.
 With no exception, a person's level of commitment reflects an understanding of what one is willing to achieve.
 The ultimate expression of being human--that an individual does something that they did not have to do.
 For Oppenheim, it was just the beauty of the exercise and the difficulty of it that made it worthwhile and incredibly pleasurable.

 George Washington once said, "Liberty, when it begins to take root, is a plant of rapid growth."